Gold or Silver as an Investment

 The answer isn’t always straightforward when considering buying Gold or silver as an investment.
 Novice investors often find themselves confused about what to purchase with the overwhelming number of options available on the market.
 “Should I purchase a minted bar or stick with coins?” is one of many questions that arise when shopping for precious metals.

 There’s another risk associated with these investments.
 Asking a gold or silver trader for advice is like going to insurance companies for financial information, leaving with an insurance product you didn’t want or need.
-Dealers might trick you into buying collectibles with huge premiums and won’t retain its value.
+Other dishonest dealers might trick you into buying collectibles with huge premiums and won’t retain its value.

-Here in this article, we will cover enough information so you can decide what’s best for you.
-Let’s go back to the very beginning-
+Here in this article, we will cover enough information so you can decide if Gold or Silver is the best investment for you.
+Let’s go back to the very beginning.

 A brief history of Gold & Silver

 Looking at the history of gold or silver can sometimes clarify your decision.
 Gold is one of the first [of five] precious metals initially discovered by man, extracting Gold “nuggets” from the ground and streams.
 Its rarity became a symbol of royalty and adopted quickly as a commodity used for jewelry.
 Due to its physical properties Gold replaced the barter system during 700 B.C., simplifying transactions using currency.

 Gold was mined by the Greeks, melted down by Egyptians, and technological strides perfected by the Romans, and became a bimetallic standard for minting money by the U.S. Congress in 1792.
 The discovery of Gold in the United States is known as the “California Gold Rush.”